TaraRhoseyn/javascript_card_memory_game/README.md

 #### Regular visitor

-1. As a regular visitor, I want to be able to give feedback to improve the game over time.
+7. As a regular visitor, I want to be able to give feedback to improve the game over time.
-2. As a regular visitor, I want to see my score and move counter so that I can challenge myself the next time I play to beat it.
+8. As a regular visitor, I want to see my score and move counter so that I can challenge myself the next time I play to beat it.
-3. As a regular visitor, I want to see how long it takes me to complete the game so I can challenge myself the next time I play to beat it.
+9. As a regular visitor, I want to see how long it takes me to complete the game so I can challenge myself the next time I play to beat it.

+#### Site owner

+10. As a site owner, I want to be able to collect feedback from users in a simple and easy way.
+11. As a site owner, I want users to be able to navigate the website easily so that I can

 ### Wireframes